On Harish-Chandra's Plancherel theorem for Riemannian symmetric spaces: Introduction

 In the final section, section \ref{Section Proof of Plancherel formula} we sketch how Harish-Chandra's Plancherel decomposition for $Z$ can be derived from the Plancherel decomposition for $Z_{\empt}$.
 The first ingredient is the constant term approximation, which relates matrix coefficients on $Z$ with matrix coefficients on $Z_{\empt}$.
 With the aid of the principal asymptotics from Theorem \ref{Thm Principal asymptotics} we explicitly determine the constant term approximation for all unitary principal series representations.
 The Plancherel decomposition for $Z$ is then derived from the constant term approximation by matching functions on $Z$ and $Z_{\empt}$ and an averaging procedure.

 {\em Acknowledgement:} This article is based on the lecture notes for a mini-course given by the first named author at the Harish-Chandra centennial workshop at IIT Guwahati in India.
-We thank the organisers of the conference for their extraordinary hospitality.
+We thank the organisers of the conference for their extraordinary hospitality and the referee for a very careful reading of the manuscript.